rstrahan/aws-autoscaling-vertica/README.md

 It's also possible to [schedule auto scaling changes](http://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/schedule_time.html) via the AWS CLI.
 For example, if you know that you need a bigger cluster at certain times in your business cycle (e.g. end of month, end of quarter, during special events, etc.) you could schedule a cluster size increase in advance, and then scale down again when you no longer need the additional nodes.

 NOTE, every time nodes are added or removed, the cluster will be rebalanced automatically.
 Normal database operations can continue during rebalancing, although performance will be degraded until the rebalancing has completed.
-The HP Vertica 'Elastic Cluster' feature (with local segmentation) will be enabled by default; this helps to minimise the overhead of rebalancing under the right conditions.
+The HP Vertica 'Elastic Cluster' feature (with local segmentation) will be enabled by default; this helps to minimize the overhead of rebalancing under the right conditions.
 See [Elastic Cluster documentation](http://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/AdministratorsGuide/ClusterManagement/ElasticCluster/ElasticCluster.htm%3FTocPath%3DAdministrator's%2520Guide%7CManaging%2520the%2520Database%7CManaging%2520Nodes%7CElastic%2520Cluster%7C_____0) to learn more about this feature and how to make best use of it.

 You should be conservative with your auto scaling policies.
 Cluster rebalancing can be a fairly expensive operation so you may want to experiment with policies that limit the frequency of changes, and/or manage the changes to run during off-peak hours.
 If you do experiment with dynamic autoscaling policies, please share your examples, and let us know what works well and what doesn't.
 Perhaps, together as a community, we can establish some auto scaling policy best practices.

 ## Placement Groups

 By default, an AWS EC2 [Placement Group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) will be created for you during setup.
-All instances in your auto scaling group will be launched within this placement group to maximimise the performance and reliability of your cluster, by providing the fastest and most reliable 10Gbps networking possible in AWS.
+All instances in your auto scaling group will be launched within this placement group to maximize the performance and reliability of your cluster, by providing the fastest and most reliable 10Gbps networking possible in AWS.

 However, using a placement group makes it possible that an attempt to launch new instances may fail due to insufficient capacity.
 If that happens, the Auto Scaling service will notify you (via SNS) of a failed launch, and it will retry (and hopefully succeed) a little later.